-The Nuclear Medicine Technology program at University of Utah Health Care Department of Radiology is offered in both a certificate format and an academic partnership with the University of Utah Department of Health Education and Promotion (HEDU).
+The Nuclear Medicine Technology program at University of Utah Health Department of Radiology and Imaging Sciences is offered in both a certificate format and an academic partnership with the University of Utah Department of Health and Kinesiology (HK).
 For students completing a bachelor of science (BS) degree in health education, nuclear medicine technology is an emphasis option.
 For students who have already completed a bachelor's degree, a certificate program in nuclear medicine technology is offered.

-Nuclear medicine technology training experiences occur at the University Hospital, Huntsman Cancer Hospital, the VA Medical Center, the Radiopharmacy and, beginning in 2010, Primary Children's Hospital (minor rotation).
+Nuclear medicine technology training experiences occur at the University Hospital, Huntsman Cancer Hospital, the VA Medical Center, the Radiopharmacy and Primary Children's Hospital (minor rotation).
 Program faculty are radiologists, physicists, radiopharmaceutical experts and experienced technologists.
 The sponsoring institution and the affiliate institutions offer clinical experiences designed with a competency-based clinical educational system.
 All of the clinical affiliates offer a wide variety of patients, examinations and state-of-the-art equipment.
 The clinical experience does include PET/CT.

 Certificate Course of Study

-BS in Health Education and Promotion (H EDU) with Emphasis in Nuclear Medicine Technology (NMT)
+BS in Health and Kinesiology (HK) with Emphasis in Nuclear Medicine Technology (NMT)

 The nuclear medicine technology emphasis is structured for students who do NOT have a BS degree.
-Upon completion of the NMT emphasis, the student will earn a BS in H EDU with Emphasis in NMT and be qualified to take the national NMT and CT certification exams.
+Upon completion of the NMT emphasis, the student will earn a BS in HK with Emphasis in NMT and be qualified to take the national NMT and CT certification exams.
 Emphasis students will also receive certificates of completion.
-This educational opportunity has been made possible due to an academic agreement between the Department of Radiology and the H EDU Department of the University of Utah.
+This educational opportunity has been made possible due to an academic agreement between the Department of Radiology and the HK Department of the University of Utah.

 An admissions committee from NMT program representatives will interview and select students based on their perceived ability to successfully complete the program and become competent and compassionate NMT's.
-If the emphasis applicant is selected he/she will become a declared NMT Emphasis student within the H EDU department.
+If the emphasis applicant is selected he/she will become a declared NMT Emphasis student within the HK department.